orangecms/orangecms/README.md

 First of all, move the file `config.php.dist` to `config.php` and edit it according to your setup.

-Now you can visit [http://your-server/login] to log in and then open [http://your-server/install].
+Now you can visit `http://your-server/login` to log in and then open `http://your-server/install`.
 This will drop existing tables in your database, create new ones and add some demo posts and tags.
-You can then see them on [http://your-server/blog] and [http://your-server/blog/cats] for example.
+You can then see them on `http://your-server/blog` and `http://your-server/blog/cats` for example.

 # Usage
-There is already RSS output available on [http://your-server/rss] and [http://your-server/rss/tag] as well as HTML Output on [http://your-server/blog] and [http://your-server/blog/tag] respectively.
+There is already RSS output available on `http://your-server/rss` and `http://your-server/rss/tag` as well as HTML Output on `http://your-server/blog` and `http://your-server/blog/tag` respectively.

 This is all for now, but you can use any REST client to actually create more meaningful content as well as edit or delete existing posts.
+I use [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) for that purpose.

-A full documentation of the API and clients for several platforms will be following later.
+A full [documentation of the API](http://api.orangecms.org/) and clients for several platforms will be following later.

 # Development

 ## Testing
-Please make sure you have Composer and PHPUnit first and added them to your PATH.
+Please make sure you have [Composer](https://getcomposer.org/) and [PHPUnit](https://phpunit.de/) first and added them to your PATH.
-If not you may obtain them from [https://getcomposer.org/] and [https://phpunit.de/].
 Before using (and writing) tests, run `composer install` to install the necessary PHP libraries.
 See `composer.json` and the respective manuals of PHPUnit and Behat/Mink for reference.